braincrafted/arrayquery/README.md

 Usage
 -----

 The `ArrayQuery` object has to be initialized with a `SelectEvaluation` and a `WhereEvaluation` object.
-By default, no operators and filters are added.
+Filters can be added to `SelectEvaluation` and filters and operators can be added to `WhereEvaluation`.

     <?php